 The bar graph on an adult will aggregate attendance for the whole family, while child records will only show attendance for the specific child.
-However, the badge's configuration can be updated to show individual attendance for adults too.
+However, as of Rock v15.1, the badge's configuration can be updated to show individual attendance for adults too.